Katzenwerfer/AutoCAIN_batch/README.md

 ## To do list:
 -Optimize the code

--Make AutoCAIN detect if input is gif or mp4

 -Add option to select output folder in ftv

 -Maybe add option to select an output folder like DAIN-APP